nickj609/GameModeManager/README.md

 | Style               | Changes vote menu type (i.e. "chat" or "center").                                                                                         |

 > [!NOTE]
-> - All game mode configuration files must be in the `csgo/cfg` directory and include `css_mapgroup` to specify the current map group.
+> - All game mode configuration files must be in the `/csgo/cfg` directory and include `css_mapgroup` to specify the current map group.
-> - All game setting configuration files must be in the `csgo/` directory and include `css_mapgroup` to specify the current map group.
+> - All game setting configuration files must be in the `/csgo/cfg/` directory.
+You can specify a custom settings folder within that directory.
 > - If `ListEnabled` is set to `false`, the game mode list will be created based on the discovered map groups.
-For example, `mg_surf` would display as `Surf` and the `surf.cfg` would be executed.
+For example, `mg_surf` would display as `surf` and the `surf.cfg` would be executed.
+You can also use 'friendly' names by adding a "displayname" property to each map group in your map group file.

 ### Default Values
 ```